All Episodes

 That concerns me because I think the team, although he did mention that you should have a better team.

-Anyway, so he's out there today, and he promised Lindsey Graham, when he becomes attorney general, he'll look into the FBI DOJ counterintelligence investigation into Trump.
+Anyway, so he's out there today, and he promised Lindsey Graham when he becomes Attorney General, he'll look into the FBI DOJ counterintelligence investigation into Trump.

-That after the firing of Comey, for no reason, with no evidence, no probable cause whatsoever, just that a pure revenge of the f after the firing of Comey, who we now know deserve to be fired.
+That was what we learned yesterday, that after the firing of Comey for no reason, with no evidence, no probable cause whatsoever, just out of pure revenge of the after the firing of Comey, who we now know deserved to be fired.

 And Comey even admitted that he could be fired without any cause.

-Now the back story of that is it already had been happening for nine months.
+Now, the backstory of that is it already had been happening for nine months.

 They just ask a random question.